ivan-lattak/schema-inference/README.md

 The Frozza et al. approach implementation is done in Node.js.
 To be able to run this approach, `node` and `npm` must be available on PATH.

+Use `./gradlew :frozza:start` and `./gradlew :frozza:stop` to start and stop the inference server.
+The server is available on localhost:4200.

 ### Windows

 The implementation depends on package `node-gyp` to work. `node-gyp` is notoriously difficult to install on Windows due